UniMath/agda-unimath/src/synthetic-homotopy-theory/eckmann-hilton.lagda.md

 `(α β : Ω² X) → α ∙ β = β ∙ α`

-In this file we will give two different constructions of this path, one that corresponds to the more algebraic phrasing and one that corresponds to the more homotopy theoretic phrasing.
+In this file we will give two different constructions of this identification, one that corresponds to the more algebraic phrasing and one that corresponds to the more homotopy theoretic phrasing.